rachel-labri-tipton/project-3-backend/README.md

 ## Key learnings

-- Spent time discovering the React-Bootstrap library
+- Spent time discovering the React-Bootstrap library.
-- Being more comfortable using Git and GitHub because my teammate was super supportive and answered a lot of questions
+- Being more comfortable using Git and GitHub because my teammate was super supportive and answered a lot of questions.
-- How to deploy an API on heroku.com
+- How to deploy an API on heroku.com.
-- The work involved in planning and building an API
+- The work involved in planning and building an API.

 ## If we had more time...